andrewKOwong/clps_data/text/intro.md

 based on their answers to previous questions.
 These are called **"Valid skips"**.
-Choose whether to recode these as a 'No' response, remove them from the plot, or leave them as a separate category.
+Choose whether to recode these as a 'No' response, remove them from the plot, or leave them as in the original data (i.e. a separate category).

 <div class="list-block">